 - with behaviour therapy.
 Children are rewarded for trying to control ADHD and show good behaviour

 - parent training and education programmes.
 You learn how to talk to and work with your child to improve their attention and behaviour

 - Cognitive Behavioural Therapy (CBT).
-A talking therapy that can help you manage your problems by changing how you think and behave.
+Talking therapy can help you manage your problems by changing your thoughts and behaviour

 The NHS website has more information about treatment for ADHD.

 Ways you can look after yourself